Fabio Cerutti: Biography

 He finished sixth in 60 metres at the 2007 European Indoor Championships.
 He also competed at the 2008 World Indoor Championships and the 2008 Olympic Games without reaching the final round.
-In Beijing he finished 5th in his heat in 10.49 seconds.
-Together with Simone Collio, Emanuele di Gregorio and Jacques Riparelli he also took part in the 4 x 100 metres relay, but they were disqualified in the first round.
+In Beijing, he finished 5th in his heat in 10.49 seconds.
+Together with Simone Collio, Emanuele di Gregorio and Jacques Riparelli, he also took part in the 4 x 100 metres relay, but they were disqualified in the first round.
 His personal best time is 10.13 seconds, achieved in July 2008 in Cagliari.

-He equalled the Italian record of 6.55 seconds for 60m at the Italian indoor championships on 22 February 2009 winning his semi-final, however, he was disqualified in the final due to a false start and it was eventually won by Simone Collio.
+He equalled the Italian record of 6.55 seconds for 60m at the Italian indoor championships on 22 February 2009, winning his semi-final; however, he was disqualified in the final due to a false start, and it was eventually won by Simone Collio.
 At the European Indoor Championships in Turin, Cerutti finished second to Dwain Chambers in a time of 6.56.
-His teammate, Emanuele Di Gregorio, also ran a 6.56 earning him the bronze medal.
+His teammate, Emanuele Di Gregorio, also ran a 6.5,6 earning him the bronze medal.
 He competed at the 2009 World Championships in Athletics, reaching the quarterfinals stage of the 100 m.

 National titles

-He won 4 national championships at individual senior level.
+He won 4 national championships at the individual senior level.